-Under SB 1383, the State set the goal that not less than 20 percent of edible food that is currently disposed of is recovered for human consumption by 2025.
+SB 1383 set a statewide goal for large food generators to donate at least 20 percent of edible food currently disposed of for human consumption by 2025.

 All businesses that donate food to a 501(c)(3) for the care of the ill, the needy, or infants can receive an enhanced tax deduction.